 Credit reporting giant Experian has found itself at the center of a significant data protection enforcement action.
-The Dutch Data Protection Authority (AP) imposed a €2.7 million fine on Experian Netherlands for multiple violations of the General Data Protection Regulation (GDPR).
+On October 17, 2025, the Dutch Data Protection Authority (AP) announced that Experian Nederland was fined €2.7 million for GDPR violations, with the regulatory action described as 'Experian fined' for breaches of the General Data Protection Regulation (GDPR).
 This case highlights the ongoing scrutiny that data analytics companies face across Europe and serves as a warning to organizations that collect personal information without proper consent or transparency.

 The investigation process